jonnygutierrez/Tatooine/phases.md

 ## Planning
-in this step we have that create the site maps. the site maps is a list about the areas in the site web
+in this step we have that create the site maps. the site maps is a list about the areas in the site web.

 ![sitemap](https://mitchussey.files.wordpress.com/2011/11/website_sitemap.jpg)
 --